ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 {:important}

 ## Terminology and usage
-For the scope of Immutable Object Storage following terms are introduced and explained:

 ### Retention Period
 The duration of time an object must remain stored in the COS bucket.